 Parul Patel Goetz is president and co-founder of Noah Z.M.
 Goetz Foundation.
 Goetz graduated from the University of Southern California and received her doctorate in pharmacy in 2001.
 She then went on to complete a pharmacy practice residency and pediatric clinical pharmacology fellowship at the University of California, San Diego (UCSD).
 Goetz served as a Clinical Pharmacist at UCSD Medical Center and provided care to patients in the adult and neonatal intensive care units, general medicine, and oncology.
 She also served as a Clinical Pharmacokineticist responsible for managing medication levels in seriously ill patients.
 During this time, Goetz also provided care to patients with HIV infection.
 In 2005, she accepted a senior clinical scientist position at GlaxoSmithKline (GSK) and is involved in the development of medicines to treat HIV infection and antimicrobial infections.
 In 2010, Goetz accepted a clinical pharmacology scientist position in charge of global strategy for the antibiotic franchise.
-She is also actively involved in GSK’s Early Career Network at GSK.
-Goetz, her husband, Nate, and son, Noah, live in Durham with their pet beagle.
+She is also actively involved in GSK’s Early Career Network.

 Nathaniel H. Goetz is vice president and co-founder of Noah Z.M.
-Goetz Foundation, managing the daily operations of the organization, while being a proud stay-at-home father of his three-year old son, Noah.
-A recognized thought leader and expert in advocacy and program development, Goetz has worked extensively in the nonprofit and philanthropic fields for over 15 years as a director, manager, consultant, and board member of numerous nonprofits in North Carolina and California.
+Goetz Foundation, managing the daily operations of the organization.
+A recognized leader and expert in advocacy and program development, Goetz has worked extensively in the nonprofit and philanthropic fields for over 15 years as a director, manager, consultant, and board member of numerous nonprofits in North Carolina and California.
 Goetz holds a Certificate in Nonprofit Management from Duke University, Master of Public Policy from Pepperdine University, and a Bachelor of Arts in Political Science from Whittier College.
 In 2001, he was a visiting research fellow at the University of Oxford.
 He is a 2009 recipient of the Triangle Business Journal’s 40 Under 40 Leadership Award and the 2005 recipient of the Whittier College Outstanding Young Alumni Award.